article

 Use this as occupation-level context only.
 It does not prove that Network+, CCNA, Security+, or any study sequence creates employment, interviews, pay, or timing.

 Do not claim employers are asking for more networking than last year or that AI will make networking less important based on the current RoleMath panel.
-The trend gate does not support that yet.
+RoleMath doesn't publish year-over-year or future-demand claims yet — one snapshot isn't a trend; we'll add trend claims only when several comparable samples exist over time.

 Claim typeCurrent statusWhy